Alumni Spotlight: A New Life as a Paralegal

 Approved by the American Bar Assn., the Paralegal certificate program provides roughly 300 hours of expert instruction from practicing attorneys and paralegals from law firms, corporations, and nonprofit organizations.
 Curriculum provides a deep foundation in all the knowledge and hands-on career preparation that can set students up for success in the legal field.

-Paralegal students also have access to DCE Career Services, a valuable resource that includes a 24/7 mock interview platform, online resume review service and one-on-one career counselling sessions to discuss topics such as resume creation, interview techniques, job search strategies and LinkedIn profile reviews.
+Paralegal students also have access to DCE Career Services, a valuable resource that includes a 24/7 mock interview platform, online resume review service and one-on-one career counseling sessions to discuss topics such as resume creation, interview techniques, job search strategies and LinkedIn profile reviews.

 “I found all of my professors in the UCI Paralegal program to be helpful and inspiring,” Alica said.
 “And Dakota Serafin and Kai Williamson in Career Services were very helpful with the job interview process.
 We did speed interviews with recruiters, which I was extremely nervous for, but it definitely helped improve my interview skills in real life.”